leanprover-community/lean4-metaprogramming-book/md/main/tactics.md

   rfl
 ```

-We check if the type of the `LocalDefinition` is equal to the goal type with
+We check if the type of the `LocalDefinition` is equal to the goal type with  --should this be `LocalDecl`?
 `Lean.Meta.isExprDefEq`.
 See that we check if the types are equal at `eq?`, and
 we print that `H1` has the same type as the goal
 (`local decl[EQUAL? true]: name: H1`), and we print that `H2` does not have the